Chia Crypto Mining Can Kill Your SSD or Hard Drive

 The reason behind hard drive or SSD failure during Chia mining is excessive strain.
 An average consumer SSD comes with a 600TBW (terabytes written) rating which is sufficient for normal use.
 If used under optimal conditions, consumer-grade SSDs could last for several years.
 However, Chia farming involves constant writing on the drive that significantly increased strain on the SSD and reduces its lifetime.

 The so-called green crypto Chia is not so green.
-Even if Chia doesn’t produce carbon dioxide, it does generate vast quantities of e-waste—expensive and toxic computing components that are mostly unrecyclable and goes into landfills.
+Even if Chia doesn’t produce carbon dioxide, it does generate vast quantities of e-waste—expensive and toxic computing components that are mostly unrecyclable and go into landfills.
 Moreover, consumer warranty offered by hard drive manufacturers becomes null, once the drive exceeds a certain data write volume.
 In early May, Chia mining also created a hard drive shortage in the Asian markets that increased the cost of high-capacity drives in China.
 With the increasing rate of SSD failure, other manufacturers may also plan to rewrite the terms of their warranty agreements related to mining.
 Chia has recently gained momentum and given the increasing demand, some storage devices specially designed for Chia farming are hitting the market.
 It is a matter of time to see what the future holds for this new cryptocurrency.